manufac-analytics/echarts-simple-transform/README.md

 # echarts-simple-transform

-This is a non-official library.
+This is a non-official library, and is a fork of [100pah/echarts-simple-transform](https://github.com/100pah/echarts-simple-transform).

 There are some simple data transformers for Apache ECharts 5 in this library.
 Some of them might be migrated as ECharts built-in transforms in future.

+There's an [active issue](https://github.com/apache/echarts/issues/15306) in the Apache ECharts repository.
+It **might** speed things up if you up vote that issue.
+Once that feature is implemented as a core feature, we can get rid of this plugin.

 ### Differences vis-à-vis the OG [100pah/echarts-simple-transform](https://github.com/100pah/echarts-simple-transform)